best pocket knives

 • Assisted opening with a bearing ball pivot

-• Can be closed easily with one hand
+• It can be closed quickly with one hand.

 • The blade is made from 8Cr13MoV steel